jamesarosen/presentations/carson/README.md

 Sea Monster is a very standard Rails application, so it fit nicely in that architecture.

-The next project, however, wasn't quite as nice a fit.
+A later project, however, wasn't quite as nice a fit.
 Zendesk Apps was to be an API back-end plus a ton of JavaScript, and Rails 2 doesn't give you much support for assets from engines.
 (For those who haven't tried, it involves running a `rake` task to import the assets into the app's `public/` folder